Best Self-Propelled Lawn Mowers in 2026: Battery and Gas Compared

 Bottom Line

-Best overall: EGO LM2135SP at $600.
+Best overall: EGO LM2135SP in the premium tier.
 Premium but worth it.

-Best value: Ryobi 40V SP at $350.
-Hard to beat the price-to-performance.
+Best value: Ryobi 40V SP in the mid-range.
+Hard to beat the value-to-performance.

-Best gas: Honda HRN216VKA at $400.
+Best gas: Honda HRN216VKA in the mid-range.
 Legendary reliability.

 Got hills?
 Toro Personal Pace.
 The self-adjusting speed on slopes is genuinely smart.